Blog Search

 Searching your blog

 Enter the keyword in the search field on your blog and click Search.
-The search results will display within the main content column on your blog and match the look of your blog.
+The search results will display within the main content column and match the look of your blog.
 The results include posts, pages, and comments.
 You can sort the results by Best Match or Most Recent.

 An option to subscribe to the search results is also available.